Finleap/engineering.finleap.com/content/posts/2020-03-19-api-gateways.md

 ## The End

-That concludes my API Gateway article.
+That concludes my API Gateway overview.
 Please note, a lot of things written above are my personal opinions.
 If you have questions or comments, feel free to get in touch with me.